ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/nodejs-express-docker-image.md

-# Containerizing a Node.js and Express Application
+# Containerizing a Node.js and Express App

 Let's see how we can containerize a `Node.js` and `Express` application.